Hearts full for an empty homes tax: Santa Cruz set to follow path of other ‘second home’ destinations

 On Oct.
 7, the group known as the “Yes On Empty Home Tax Santa Cruz” committee filed a notice of intent to launch a ballot measure to tax vacant properties in the city of Santa Cruz.
 It’s a tactic that’s been approved by voters and established recently in other high-priced West Coast cities, such as Oakland and Vancouver, British Columbia.

-From the group’s research thus far — with census numbers showing 9.5% of Santa Cruz’s units as vacant for fewer than 120 days annually — there are more than 2,000 units in the city that could be eligible for the tax.
+From the group’s research thus far — with census numbers showing 9.5% of Santa Cruz’s units as in use for fewer than 120 days annually — there are more than 2,000 units in the city that could be eligible for the tax.
 If only 500 of those homeowners paid the tax, the city could gain $3 million annually that could be put toward affordable housing development.

 The group will start collecting signatures on Oct.
 22 to be accepted for the November 2022 ballot, and will host a launch party event Saturday at Shanty Shack Brewing to discuss the need and momentum for the initiative.